discentem/vagrant-LAMP/README.md

 Vagrant must be installed.
 Vagrant is available for all major operating systems.

 2. https://www.virtualbox.org/wiki/VirtualBox
-Current the Vagrant box (`config.vm.box`) defined in the Vagrantfile (`./Vagrantfile`) is only compatible with `Virtualbox`.
+The current Vagrant box (`config.vm.box`) defined in the Vagrantfile (`./Vagrantfile`) is only compatible with `Virtualbox`.
 Search https://atlas.hashicorp.com/ if you need a box which runs on another provider.
 For example, you can replace `hashicorp/precise64` with `luderson/ubuntu-1604-hyperv` for a Hyper-v compatible box.

 For information on what a box is, visit https://www.vagrantup.com/docs/boxes.html.